jnz/q3vm/README.md

  * Sandbox for code you don't fully trust (e.g. download the bytecode from a web server)
  * Mods for hobby game engines
- * There are many virtual machines, but not many are so small, with strong typing and no garbage collector
+ * There are many virtual machines, but not many are so small, with static typing and no garbage collector
  * Learn about virtual machines in general, but directly have a C compiler available for the virtual machine
  * Sandbox for embedded applications, e.g. plug-ins for IoT applications on microcontrollers (bounded CPU time, bounded memory area, restrict access to peripheral devices)
  * There is also a historical value: learn about the Quake III engine